BoBsRepository/create-express-ts-template/README.md

   - 🔄 Live reload for efficient development
   - 🛠 Optimized code for production

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Of course,This template may not cover all project needs, as your requirements may vary.
+More updates will be added in the future.
+Feel free to suggest changes by forking this repo, creating a pull request, or opening an issue.
+Thanks to all contributors who have helped enhance this template!

-Use the `BLANK_README.md` to get started.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>